MediaWind/react_kiosk_engine/docs/jsonFormat.md

 The `mode` property is optional and enable switching between azerty or qwerty layouts.
 Defaults to `"azerty"`.

 The `slideAnimation` property is optional and specifies the animation used to display or hide the keyboard.
 If no `slideAnimation` is provided, it will be determined by the keyboard position.
-More on that in the keyboard doc.
+More on that in the keyboard configuration documentation.

 Possible animations are:

 - `top`: Keyboard appears from the center top of the screen.
 - `right`: Keyboard appears from the center right of the screen.
 - `left`: Keyboard appears from the center left of the screen.